Netshia/react-website/README.md

 # react-website
-This is a project that allows the user to post block and have them published on the website. :heart:
+This is a project that allows the users to post blogs and have them published on the website. :heart: